Sleeman Centre: History

+Renovations and Hosting

+In November 2025, the Canadian Hockey League selected the Guelph Storm and the Sleeman Centre to host the 2027 Memorial Cup, aligning with the City of Guelph's bicentennial celebrations.
+Ahead of the tournament, the facility underwent a multi-year, $3 million overhaul funded entirely by the Guelph Storm without taxpayer contribution.

+Upgrades included a $750,000 high-definition scoreboard—roughly four times larger and clearer than the 2012 model it replaced—a dynamic LED logo panel embedded at center ice, dressing room expansions, and concourse modernizations.
+Additionally, structural modifications converted underutilized concrete steps into a new bar and lounge area, adding standing room and 128 seats.

+In parallel with the renovations, Guelph City Council shifted the arena's strategic focus toward major entertainment and commercial events, eliminating youth ice time to reduce operational tax dependence and prepare for hosting major events.

 Sleeman sponsorship

 Exterior of the Sleeman Centre as seen from Woolwich St.

 In June 2007, Sleeman Breweries and the City of Guelph finalized a $1.2 million sponsorship deal that gives the beer company exclusive naming rights to the Guelph Sports & Entertainment Centre until 2020.
 In 2021, it was announced that deal was renewed through to June 30, 2030, for $1 million.

 Layout

 In the main arena the seats are blue, with private suites located one level above the main seating area.
 The club seats are behind the player benches.
 There is also a restaurant behind the club seats as well as a 200 level VIP section on the same level of the private boxes.
 The arena has a standard four-sided scoreboard, which is blue to go with the arena theme colour.
 The concourse is wide and horseshoe shaped, as fans have to either exit to Old Quebec Street food court or go through the restaurant.
 Fans can walk all the way around the arena with uninterrupted views of the action on the ice.